shawnscoding/uia-sto-online-conference/README.md

 [Link To My Crontab library](https://www.npmjs.com/package/reactjs-crontab)

-During the development, I realised building a crontab (scheduling jobs) is quite tedious and difficult to test.
+I realised building a crontab (scheduling jobs) is quite tedious and difficult to test.
 This motivated me to create a node open-source package, which allows you to easily build a crontab functionality.
 I created this package entirely on my own.
 There is an average of approximately 300 weekly downloads.

 # Note